nadeeravista/api-public-labour-connect-boilerplate/README.md

 - Docker can be used for local Postgress setup
 - Use `nvm(.nvmrc)` - Node package management
 - Knex - `Query builder - Transaction / Promises / Easy configuration`
+- Pre-commit hooks added to have consistent commit messages and also for beforehand code verification
 - Ony semantic commits are allowed - see details below and existing commits

 - Serverless motive